saleor/saleor-docs/docs/dashboard/orders.md

 1. Click [[Create&nbsp;Order]] on the main orders page or the draft orders section
 2. Click [[Add&nbsp;Products]] in the Order Details card
 3. Select products from the drop-down menu or by typing the product name in the search field.
 Assign using the check boxes
 4. Choose the customer name.
 Other customer information fields will then auto-complete.
-Manually make any changes or input information for a new customer
+Make any required changes or input information for a new customer
 5. Choose the best shipping offer from the drop-down list of available couriers

 Once you set up the order and finalize it using the button in the footer, it becomes a normal order and replacement goods can be sent to the customer.